mayurankv/Obsidian-Code-Styler/README.md

 ### Existing Issues

-- First pickr change does not change color correctly.
+- General
-- Indented codeblocks are not dealt with properly.
+  1. Indented codeblocks are not dealt with properly.
 - Editing Mode
-  - On open of a note, there are small differences in the line number margins.
+  1. On open of a note, there can be small differences in the line number margins.
-  - Weird scroll in live preview when click (due to `codeblockHeader` codemirror extension) when first line is a codeblock.
+  2. Weird scroll effect in live preview when click (due to `codeblockHeader` codemirror extension).
-  - If a language is excluded or ignored, it currently needs to be unfolded before it can be removed or it disappears.
+  3. If a language is excluded or ignored, it currently needs to be unfolded before it can be removed or it disappears.
-  - Moving the cursor next to a collapsed codeblock and typing can cause it to disappear.
+  4. Moving the cursor next to a collapsed codeblock and typing can cause it to disappear.
+  5. Folding empty codeblocks causes the `HyperMD-codeblock-end` class and `HyperMD-codeblock` class not to be applied when unfolded.
 - Reading Mode
-  - Codeblocks constantly collapse and re-expand if editing side by side in editing mode.
+  1. Codeblocks constantly collapse and re-expand if editing side by side in editing mode.
-  - Scrollbar does not show behind line gutter
+  2. Scrollbar does not show behind line gutter
-  - Selecting codeblocks, copying and then pasting in reading mode includes line numbers and header titles.
+  3. Selecting codeblocks, copying and then pasting in reading mode includes line numbers and header titles.
-  - Docstring syntax highlighting issue. <!--[Docstring syntax highlighting issue](https://github.com/mugiwara85/CodeblockCustomizer/issues/17)-->
+  4. Docstring syntax highlighting issue. <!--[Docstring syntax highlighting issue](https://github.com/mugiwara85/CodeblockCustomizer/issues/17)-->
 - PDF Exporting
-  - Sometimes page breaks cut lines in half.
+  1. Sometimes page breaks cut lines in half.

 ### Upstream Issues